 Few video game consoles stirred up as much buzz as the Nintendo Wii.
-Before motion tracking software was considered standard fare and lazy shovelware began popping up left and right to take advantage, Nintendo looked to revolutionize the gaming landscape with the Wii (before the name was officially announced, the system was codenamed Revolution).
+Before motion-tracking software was considered standard fare and shovelware began popping up left and right to take advantage, Nintendo looked to revolutionize the gaming landscape with the Wii (before the name was officially announced, the system was codenamed Revolution).
 Utilizing a two-piece “Wiimote” and “Nunchuk” control scheme, the Wii promised gamers an opportunity to experience a new kind of paradigm, to capitalize on the popularity of titles like Dance Dance Revolution and turn the human body into a game controller.
-Many of the best Wii games were Nintendo’s first-party Wii titles and earned praise, with several becoming staple party games which, to this day, maintain premium real estate in entertainment centers.
+Many of the best Wii games were Nintendo’s first-party titles, with several becoming staple party games which, to this day, maintain premium real estate in entertainment centers.

 Unfortunately, the Wii came along during a period of consolidation for game developers: As it became easier to cross-publish games on the PlayStation 3, Xbox 360, and PC, many developers looked at the Wii’s relative technical limitations and unique controls, and simply chose to ignore the platform.
 Despite a dearth of quality third-party support, the Wii was still home to an exceptional core set of games in its lifespan.
 Without further ado, we present our list of the best Wii games ever made.

-Note: Games that were originally released on other consoles and later ported to Wii — Resident Evil IV, Ōkami, Bully, etc. — were not included.
+Note: Games that were originally released on other consoles and later ported to Wii — Resident Evil 4, Ōkami, Bully, etc. — were not included.

 When most people think of the Wii, they think of Wii Sports.
 A simple pack-in minigame collection, Wii Sports featured simple, motion-controlled approximations of tennis, golf, bowling, baseball, and boxing.
 Players use their created Miis (linked to your Wii profile) to participate in sporting events using the Wiimote and Nunchuk, either competing against other players or the computer.